bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ---

-If you're constitutionally opposed to the existence of anonymous modules, you can also name a dynamic module with const_set before inclusion.
+Anonymous modules break Ruby object marshalling, so you should be polite and name them, too.
+To do this, you can assign dynamic modules to a constant with const_set before inclusion.

 ---

 Dynamic module inclusion is, to be honest, probably the coolest trick I've learned in the past year, so now I'm out of things to talk about.
 Let's sum up.

 Metaprogramming is awesome because it lets us treat code as data.
-It lets us be cool-kid Lisp programmers without spending all day matching parentheses.
+It lets us pretend to be Lisp programmers without spending all day matching parentheses.
 We shouldn't be scared of it, but like all powerful tools we should treat it with the appropriate respect.

 We should make sure that in our attempts to codify patterns using metaprogramming techniques we consider our poor maintenance coders, who we will ourselves be in four months, and do what we can to make sure that our metaprogramming doesn't kill the ability to search for code, extend code, or debug code -- since surely we will need to do at least one of these.

 Finally, because this is an awesome Ruby language feature, we should treat it with the joy appropriate to a language optimized for developer happiness.